 - For business users: No backlogs, waiting, or mismatches.
 Enhanced control, agility, and speed.

-- For your IT department: Offload work, agile deliver, quicker changes, and a drilled-down focus on data and models.
-Frankly put – happier users!
+- For your IT department: Offload work, agile delivery, quicker changes, and a drilled-down focus on data and models.
+Frankly, put – happier users!

 What are the drawbacks of self-service business intelligence?